Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ## Learning Objective 2

-LO2: Design a training for the target audience to meet the learning objectives
+LO2: Design a training for the target audience to meet the learning objectives.

 ### Learning Activities